Bone lesion biopsy

 Compact bone is dense and contains layers of mineral deposits called lamellae.

-Cancellous bone looks porous, with widely spaced mineral deposits, and red and yellow marrow in the center of the bone.
+Cancellous bone looks porous or spongy, with widely spaced mineral deposits, and red and yellow marrow in the center of the bone.

 Cancerous tumors include: